theajack/cnchar/helper/README.en.md

 Type declaration: [cnchar.draw.d.ts](https://github.com/theajack/cnchar/blob/master/src/plugin/draw/index.d.ts)

 The `cnchar-draw` library is used to support the visual drawing of Chinese characters in a browser environment, so this library is only available in a browser environment.
+There are four drawing modes: normal, animation, stroke, and test.

 ##### 5.2.1 Use